Could a Medicine Originally Used as Dog Dewormer Hold Potential as an Alternative Cancer Treatment?

 Fenbendazole: From Dog Dewormer to Cancer Treatment?

 Fenbendazole, like the other benzimidazoles, is a microtubule inhibitor.
-Microtubules are like little ropes that are used to move things around inside the cell.
-When microtubules are prevented from doing their job of helping cells divide and reproduce, especially in cancer cells, the cancer cells will die.
-FBZ helps with cancer cell death.
-Research has shown that FBZ does not have the same impact on healthy cells.
+Microtubules are like ropes that are used to move things around inside the cell.
+When microtubules are prevented from doing their job, cells are not able to divide and reproduce.
+This results in cell death, especially in cancer cells.

-Fenbendazole can work alongside traditional cancer therapies to decrease cancer cells.
-For example, one study found that FBZ can treat cancer by inhibiting the cancer cell’s glucose intake and acting as an interfering agent that blocks multiple cellular pathways in cancer cells.
+Fenbendazole can work alongside traditional cancer therapies to target cancer cells.
+For example, one study found that FBZ could treat cancer by inhibiting the cancer cell’s glucose intake and acting as an interfering agent that blocks multiple cellular pathways in cancer cells.

-The positive results of research about Fenbendazole as an anticancer agent mean the FDA could eventually approve the drug for treating human ailments, including cancer.
-This could save a considerable amount of time and money in developing new cancer-fighting drugs that are more affordable and accessible.
+The positive results of research into Fenbendazole as an anticancer agent mean the FDA could eventually approve the drug for treating human ailments, including cancer.
+This could save a considerable amount of time and money in developing new cancer-fighting drugs, resulting in drugs that are more affordable and accessible.

 What Does the Research Tell Us